cidgoh/DataHarmonizer/README.md

 To run the application, navigate to the extracted folder and open `main.html`.

+## Select Template

+The default template loaded is the "CanCOGeN Covid-19" template.
+To change the spreadsheet template, select the white text box to the right of "Template", it always contains the name of template currently active.
+An in-app window will appear that allows you to select from the available templates in the drop-down menu.
+After selecting the desired template, click "open" to activate the template.

 ## Usage

 You can edit the cells manually, or upload `xlsx`, `xls`, `tsv` and `csv` files.
 You